The Devil Wears Prada (film): Improvisations

 Several of the actors contributed dialogue and scenes to the film.
 Streep suggested the editorial meeting scene, which does not advance the plot but shows Miranda at work without Andy present.
 It was also her idea that Miranda not wear makeup in the scene where she opens up to Andy and worries about the effect on her daughters of her divorce becoming public knowledge.

 Hathaway suggested taking the kiss between Andy and Nate out of the scene where he makes her a grilled cheese sandwich.
-"I just don't think it's right…just doesn't feel like we're at that point in our relationship", Grenier recalls her saying.
+"I just don't think it's right...just doesn't feel like we're at that point in our relationship", Grenier recalls her saying.
 "There's too much history."

-Blunt, for her part, contributed the line where she tells Andy "I'm hearing this", while opening and closing her hand, "and I want to hear this" keeping the other one closed.
-In 2015 she told Howard Stern that she had overheard a mother saying that to a child in a supermarket during production.
-Bündchen's "She looks good" upon seeing Andy following her makeover is likewise her improvised addition to the script; she thought it balanced Emily's meanness to Andy.
+Blunt contributed the line where she tells Andy "I'm hearing this, and I want to hear this" while opening and closing her hand.
+In a 2015 interview, she said that she had overheard a mother saying that to a child in a supermarket during production.
+She also contributed the line "I love my job, I love my job" in a scene where her character is sick at work.

+Bündchen's "You look good" upon seeing Andy following her makeover was her addition to the script; she thought it balanced Emily's meanness to Andy.

 Costuming

 Frankel, who had worked with Patricia Field on his feature-film debut Miami Rhapsody as well as Sex and the City, knew that what the cast wore would be of utmost importance in a movie set in the fashion industry.
 "My approach was to hire her and then leave the room," he joked later.
 While only Valentino Garavani appeared onscreen, many other designers were helpful to Field.
 Frankel recalls that Prada's decision to assist Field "helped her break the ice".

-The $100,000 budget for the film's costumes was supplemented by help from Field's friends throughout the industry.
-Ultimately, she believes, at least $1 million worth of clothing was used in the film, making it one of the most expensively costumed movies in cinema history.
+The $100,000 budget for the film's costumes was supplemented by help from Field's friends throughout the industry; she estimated later that about a million dollars of clothing is on screen.
 The single priciest item was a $100,000 Fred Leighton necklace on Streep, who likened Field's success in putting the movie's wardrobe together to the special effects in the Mission: Impossible films.